kscherer/kscherer.github.com/pages/hostel_intro.md

 I also plan to upload the Puppet classes used at Wind River and some of the configuration used to allow multiple users to collaborate.

+## MCollective

+The full name is Marionette Collective.
+This is a command and control software framework that allows me to query and execute commands on large groups of machines in parallel.
+It uses existing well tested middleware software ActiveMQ (or RabbitMQ) instead of using ssh like most of the other software in this space.

+The main purpose is to spread out the puppet runs evenly among all systems.
+The default option in puppet is to have all systems connect to the puppet master every 30 minutes.
+This inevitably creates a thundering herd problem.
+Puppet Commander neatly solves this by querying all systems with puppet installed and then scheduling them evenly over a fixed time period.
+This keeps the load on the puppet master even.

+The next major use is for monitoring.
+I am using Nagios and the standard way to gather stats from monitored systems is to run a nrpe service on the system.
+The nagios server then logs into each system regularily to collect data.
+Using the broadcast mechanism in MCollective makes this much more efficient.
+All systems can be checked in one broadcast triggered by one Nagios call.

+The most difficult part of MCollective is the setup and getting your head around how it works.